AdobeDocs/commerce-operations.en/help/_includes/reference/cli/magento-open-source.md

-Save mode for dictionary - "replace" - replace language pack by new one - "merge" - merge language packages, by default "replace"
+Save mode for dictionary - &quot;replace&quot; - replace language pack by new one - &quot;merge&quot; - merge language packages, by default &quot;replace&quot;
 -  Default: `replace`
 -  Requires a value